 Students at Columbia Engineering have ample opportunity to engage in research during their undergraduate years.
-For example, many students will work with faculty on their research projects through the Undergraduate Research Involvement Program (URIP).
+For example, many students will work with faculty on their research projects through the Student Research Program (SRP).
 Examples of student research projects include:

 - Conducting x-ray and neutron scattering experiments on complex energy materials.